Leyber91/project-leyber-212-website/space_project_1_black_hole_animation.md

    - Implement fallback solutions for devices or browsers that do not support WebGL or specific features.
    - Consider using a Progressive Web App (PWA) approach to improve the user experience on mobile devices.

-I understand that you want a list of small steps to gradually transform your current project into the black hole animation project.
-Here's a breakdown of smaller steps to help you transition from your current rectangle animation to the final black hole project:

-Set up a basic HTML template with a canvas element, and include the necessary Three.js and WebGL libraries.
+- [x] 1.
+Set up a basic HTML template with a canvas element and include the necessary Three.js and WebGL libraries.

-Initialize a new Three.js scene with a camera, renderer, and orbit controls.
+- [x] 2.
+Initialize a new Three.js scene with a camera and renderer.

-Replace the 2D rectangle with a 3D cube in the Three.js scene to test the 3D environment.
+- [x] 3.
+Replace the 2D rectangle with a 3D cube to test the 3D environment.
+- [ ] 4.
 Make the canvas element and the Three.js scene responsive to different screen sizes and orientations.
+- [ ] 5.
 Replace the 3D cube with a black sphere to represent the event horizon.

-Create a simple 3D model of the accretion disk using a custom geometry.
+- [ ] 6.
+Create a simple 3D model of the accretion disk using custom geometry.
+- [ ] 7.
 Add an animated swirl or vortex effect to the accretion disk texture.

-Add ambient, point, and spotlights to the scene to create realistic lighting.
+- [ ] 8.
+Add ambient, point, and spotlights to the scene for realistic lighting.

-Enable shadows for the objects and configure shadow properties.
+- [ ] 9.
+Enable shadows for objects and configure shadow properties.
+- [ ] 10.
 Apply appropriate materials to the black hole and accretion disk models.
+- [ ] 11.
 Create and apply a star field background to the scene.

-Research the math behind gravitational lensing and create custom vertex and fragment shaders to simulate the lensing effect.
+- [ ] 12.
+Research gravitational lensing math and create custom vertex and fragment shaders to simulate the lensing effect.
+- [ ] 13.
 Apply the custom shaders to the black hole model.
+- [ ] 14.
 Implement post-processing effects to enhance the visual appearance of the scene.
+- [ ] 15.
 Create a particle system to represent the matter within the accretion disk.

-Develop a function to apply forces to the particles and update the particle system in the animation loop.
+- [ ] 16.
+Develop a function to apply forces to particles and update the particle system in the animation loop.
+- [ ] 17.
 Add relativistic jets to the black hole model using particle systems and custom shaders.

-Implement a user interface (UI) with controls to adjust the parameters of the black hole, accretion disk, lighting, and shaders.
+- [ ] 18.
+Implement a UI with controls to adjust black hole, accretion disk, lighting, and shader parameters.
+- [ ] 19.
 Add interactive features, such as zooming, panning, and rotating the camera view.

-Implement tooltips or help messages to guide users through the features and controls.
+- [ ] 20.
+Implement tooltips or help messages to guide users through features and controls.

-Analyze and optimize the performance of the WebGL application using techniques such as level of detail (LOD), frustum culling, and texture compression.
+- [ ] 21.
+Analyze and optimize the WebGL application performance using LOD, frustum culling, and texture compression techniques.
+- [ ] 22.
 Test the animation on various devices and browsers to ensure smooth rendering.
+- [ ] 23.
 Implement fallback solutions for devices or browsers that do not support WebGL or specific features.

-Consider using a Progressive Web App (PWA) approach to improve the user experience on mobile devices.
+- [ ] 24.
+Consider using a PWA approach to improve the user experience on mobile devices.

-This list breaks down the original list into smaller steps to help you incrementally develop your project.
-You can further divide each step into even smaller tasks if necessary.
-The idea is to create a working prototype at each step, allowing you to see the progress and easily troubleshoot any issues that may arise.